Open system approach to the internal dynamics of a model multilevel molecule: The general master equation in details

-this way, after long but straightforward algebra the time evolution of each element of the statistical density matrix is obtained.
-As follows, the frequency terms ar labeled as $\omega_{\nu, \eta}=\left(E_{\nu}-E_{\eta}\right)/ \hbar$.
-We start from the evaluation of the master equation driving the dynamics of matrix element $\rho_{1_L 2_L}(t)$, \begin{widetext}
+After long but straightforward algebra the time evolution of each element of the statistical density matrix is obtained.
+The frequency terms are labeled as $\omega_{\nu, \eta}=\left(E_{\nu}-E_{\eta}\right)/ \hbar$.
+We start from the evaluation of the master equation driving the dynamics of matrix element $\rho_{1_L 2_L}(t)$,